essiecheng/Power-Outage-Analysis/README.md

 # ⚡Power Outages Analysis⚡
-This is a project for DSC 80 at UCSD. hello
+This is a project for DSC 80 at UCSD.

 **Name**: Essie Cheng